Specialities

 HOD Message

-"It is my privilege to introduce the Department of Rognidan evum Vikruti Vigyan, the diagnostic backbone of our Ayurveda Mahavidyalaya & Rugnalaya.
-Established to blend Ayurvedic diagnostic wisdom with modern scientific tools, the department has grown into a centre of excellence in teaching, research, and patient care.
-I am proud of my dedicated faculty team, who not only impart knowledge but also contribute to research, innovation, and community health.
-Together, we strive to shape the future of Ayurveda diagnostics."
+"It is my privilege to introduce the Department of Rognidan evum Vikruti Vigyan, the diagnostic backbone of our Ayurveda Mahavidyalaya.
+Established to blend Ayurvedic diagnostic wisdom with modern scientific tools, the department has grown into a centre of excellence.
+I am proud of my dedicated faculty team, who not only impart knowledge but also contribute to research and community health."

 Core Faculty